How good originals is needed

 - A2 – 110 cm, when sufficient 6 Megapixels

 There is a simple rule to calculate an approximate viewing distance.
 One takes 1,5 x diagonal.
-For an A2 image would thus be 1,5 √ x 42 ² + 60² ≈ 110 cm (pythagoras kit).
+For an A2 image would thus be 1,5 x √42cm² + 60cm² ≈ 110 cm (pythagoras kit).

 This is obviously not an exact science, it depends, as I said at…

 What if the pixels are not enough?
 Well then we can interpolate, ie mathematically add pixels.
 Is it not too large differences, it works well with PhotoShop.
-Special programs like Perfect Resize (formerly Genuine Fractals) claim they can do to increase the size 1000% without loss of sharpness or detail.
-I use both Perfect Resize and a”fattigmansRIP” called QImage Ultimate.
+There are special programs that make it better.
+I use various plug-ins for Photoshop and special print progam called QImage Ultimate.
 QImage have the opportunity to choose 12 different interpolation methods.
 They have their own method called fusion with Deep Focus Sharpening (DFS).
 It gives a very good result which suppresses so-called artifacts or “glowing edges” although the picture tightened too much when printing.

 Another interesting question is how high-resolution (DPI) as the eye can see the difference between.
 A picture in this case is digital if we assume that it consists of a variety of small ink dots.
 The eye is analogous and what we see is more considered as a stream of reflected light.
 The only sensible way is to test and of course it differs from person to person.
 Normally we say that the limit is 250 – 300 DPI.
 A modern, good printer high quality suffices.